 AI Labs' Calls for a Democratic Global Governance and Lab

-While mostly overlooked by mainstream media, for over 18 months, the leaders of Anthropic, OpenAI and Google Deepmind have repeatedly pointed to the dire need for strong, democratic and global governance and coordination.
+Yet, while mostly overlooked by mainstream media, from early 2023 to early 2024, the leaders of Anthropic, OpenAI, and Google Deepmind have repeatedly pointed to the dire need for strong, democratic, and global governance and coordination.

-Their calls are mostly justified by the need to stave off the rackless winner-take-all race they are on and ensure that the enormous power and wealth that the most potent future AIs will be shared democratically among humans.
+Their calls were mostly motivated by the need to stave off the reckless winner-take-all race they are in and ensure that the enormous power and wealth generated by the most potent future AI is shared democratically among humans.

 Google DeepMind

-Google DeepMind published last July 2023 Exploring institutions for global AI governance", a detailed "exploration" of the feasibility of creating four new IGOs for AI, including a Frontier AI Collaborative, an "international public-private partnership" to "develop and distribute cutting-edge AI systems, or to ensure such technologies are accessible to a broad international coalition."
+Google DeepMind published last July 2023 its white paper Exploring Institutions for Global AI Governance, a detailed “exploration” of the feasibility of creating four new IGOs for AI, including a Frontier AI Collaborative, an "international public-private partnership" to “develop and distribute cutting-edge AI systems, or to ensure such technologies are accessible to a broad international coalition.”

 Its CEO, Demis Hassabis, was interviewed last February 2024.
 When confronted with the governance of Google as a typical corporation, legally bound to maximize profit for its shareholders, and the prospect of it being in control of transformative AGI, he gave a reply that concluded: “In five or ten years, as we get closer to AGI, we'll see how the technology develops and what stage the world is in, and the institutions in the world like the UN and so on, which we engage with a lot, I think we have to see how that goes and the engagement goes in the next few years.”

-In August 2024, Hassabis was posed this question at minute 39.50 of this DeepMind Podcast: "I know that your big mission is to build Artificial Intelligence that to benefit everybody but how do you make sure that it does benefit everybody?
-How do you include all people's preferences rather than just the designers'?"
+In August 2024, Hassabis was asked at minute 39.50 of this DeepMind Podcast: “I know that your big mission is to build Artificial Intelligence to benefit everybody but how do you make sure that it does benefit everybody?
+How do you include all people’s preferences rather than just the designers’?”

-To which Hassabis replied, "I think what's going to have to happen.
-I mean, it is impossible to include all preferences in one system, because by definition people don't agree.
+To which Hassabis replied: “I mean, it is impossible to include all preferences in one system because by definition people don't agree.
 We can see that, unfortunately in the current state of the world.
 Countries don't agree.
 Governments don't agree.
 We can't even get agreement on obvious things like dealing with the climate situation.
-So, I think that's very hard.
+So, I think that's very hard”.

 OpenAI